ZPESystems/Salt/docs/FUNCTIONS.md

 ## salt.proxy.nodegrid.get_system_about()

-Returns raw CLI output of the command: `show /system/about`
+Returns CLI output of the command: `show /system/about`

 CLI Example:
 ```bash